chanchalyadav03/Pizza-Sales-Data-Analysis/README.md

 1. Import the dataset (`pizza_sales.csv`) into **MySQL**.
 2. Run SQL queries from **Pizza_Sales_SQL_Queries.docx** to generate KPIs.
-3. Build **pivot tables and charts** in Excel to visualize the data.
+3. Build tables, charts and slicer in Power BI to visualize the data.
 4. Use filters to explore **time-based and category-based sales performance**.

 ---

 ## 🧾 Key Learnings
 - Applying SQL for **business analytics** and KPI computation.
-- Creating **interactive dashboards** in Excel for sales visualization.
+- Creating **interactive dashboards** in Power BI for sales visualization.
 - Extracting **data-driven insights** for marketing and operations.
 - Understanding **customer behavior** through order time and product preference.